vaTomas/PolyCurrency/README.md

 * **User Preferences:** DataStore (Preferences) for lightweight state management.
 * **Concurrency:** Kotlin Coroutines & Flow.
 * **Architecture:** MVVM (Model-View-ViewModel) with unidirectional data flow.

+## Acknowledgments

+**AI-Assisted Development:** The code for this project was written with the assistance of Google Gemini 3.1 Pro, operating under the architectural direction and QA of the repository owner.